-The sad but real-truth is hidden in the economic data because Italy cannot function in 21st century without modern day slavery.
+The sad reality, is hidden in the economic data because Italy cannot function in 21st century without modern day slavery.

-- Fashion Houses Italian 20% – Italian and immigrant workers
+- Fashion Houses Italian 20% are Italian and immigrant workers

-- Fashion Houses Chinese 80% – Chinese labor, imported as slaves
+- Fashion Houses Chinese 80% are Chinese labor, imported as slaves

-- Agriculture – 400,00 Italian farms have slave labor for Tomatoes, Grapes, Wheat, Olives, Oranges, etc. Slaves come from Eastern Europe, India and North Africa
+- Agriculture over 400,00 Italian farms have slave labor for Tomatoes, Grapes, Wheat, Olives, Oranges, etc. Slaves come from Eastern Europe, India and North Africa

-- Domestic Services – Cleaning, Cooking, Laundry, etc. – Italians are lazier than ever and the domestic slave market is booming
+- Domestic Services including Cleaning, Cooking, Laundry, etc. Italians are lazier than ever and the domestic slave market is booming

 Sabrina kept a constant check on the Global Slavery Index which estimated that on any given day in 2016 there were 145,000 people living in conditions of modern slavery in Italy, a prevalence of 2.4 victims for every thousand people in the country.
 Sabrina also kept and monitored extensive data on all the sectors and kept notes on specific details